paulchyz/OCI_Streaming_Pipeline/README.md

 	```
 	fn list apps
 	```
-15. Generate boilerplate code for your Function.
+15. Copy and paste, but do not yet execute, the following command into Cloud Shell.
+Add the string unique to your deployment to the prefix `streaming_fnc`, then run the command.
+This will generate boilerplate code for your Function.
 You will customize this code with logic provided later in this lab.
 	```
 	fn init --runtime python streaming_fnc
 	```
-16. Switch into the generated directory
+16. Switch into the generated directory, adding string unique to your deployment to the prefix `streaming_fnc` included in the command below.
 	```
 	cd streaming_fnc
 	```